whipowill/ahk-wow-autorotation/README.md

 If you press ``Home`` you can switch the auto click into fishing mode.

 You need to be zoomed in on the water all the way with your fishing rod equipped and your fishing skill in the ``1`` slot on your action bar.
-Hover over the darkest blue part of the bobber feathers and press the ``End``, which will mark that color and scan for motion.
+Hover over the darkest blue part of the bobber feathers and press ``End``, which will log that color and scan for motion.

 It doesn't work perfectly, but it works pretty well.
 This mode will turn off after 15 minutes.
+Press ``PgDown`` to reset the script and ``PgUp`` to go back to auto rotation.

 ## External Links